bmslpsu/Benifly/README.md

  ## Benifly vs Kinefly
   * *Kinefly* ROS commands (help, gui_on, gui_off, exit) are not functional.
-  * *Kinefly's* real-time data visualization & performance tracking services are currently unavaiable, but this may change in the future.
+  * *Kinefly's* data visualization & performance tracking services are currently unavaiable, but this may change in the future.
   * *Kinefly's* LED Panels Control & Voltage Output functionality is not included.
   * *Benifly* does not currently have background subtraction capabilities, but the `saveBG` button on the GUI will save the raw & tracked image to the `image` folder.
   * *Benifly's* wing-beat-frequency detcector (aux mask) will not return the true WBF becuase the play back rate is presumably not the same as the rate that the video was recorded.